spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-syncing.md

 First, you need to send a `GetItem` command to the `DatabaseSyncService` specifying the path of the info you want to retrieve.

 To do so, implement the `RequestGetItem` function in `DeathmatchScoreComponent.cpp`.
 Also, declare some constants with the strings used in the database structure.
-For this example, we have defined a hierarchy as such: `profiles.UnrealWorker.players.<playerId>.score.(AllTimeKills or AllTimeDeaths)`.
+For this example, we have defined a hierarchy as such: `profiles.UnrealWorker.players.<PlayerName>.score.(AllTimeKills or AllTimeDeaths)`.

 You can create this structure in the way that fits your game the best, having inventories for players and NPCs.
 For more information about this, check out the Database Sync Worker's reference documentation [on Github](https://github.com/spatialos/database-sync-worker).